 Because there are many advanced stats to interpret, it is hard to judge the completeness of each.
 At the end of each NBA season, sportswriters, coaches, players, and pundits are asked to vote on the players that will win awards.
 Last season, Nikola Jokic won MVP, Tyler Herro won Sixth Man of the Year, and Marcus Smart won Defensive Player of the Year.
 One may wonder if statistics went into deciding each of these winners.
 Most experts say that it is the best player on the best team (NBA.com Staff, 2017).
 But what does best player on the best team mean?
 One way to determine this is to look at which players produce the most wins for their team.
 One way to do this is to look at a player’s Win Share statistic.
+Win Shares are an attempt to divvy up credit for a teams win to players based on their offensive and contributions (Sports Reference LLC, 2022).
 However, the math behind this is hard to interpret.
-There are other ways to do this though.
+Because advanced statistics, like Win Shares, are hard to decipher, experts have tried to come up with their own ways to grade players.
 In 1999, when many thought Michael Jordan deserved MVP, Karl Malone took home the award.
 IBM’s production added to team production per minute model yielded results that matched this conclusion (Berri, 1999).
 David J. Berri created his own model that split a players offensive and defensive contributions to a team up and then subtracted their negative contributions on either end of the floor (Berri, 1999).
 The result of Berri’s test determined that neither Michael Jordan nor Karl Malone should’ve been MVP, but instead Dennis Rodman, a teammate of Michael Jordan’s, should’ve won (ibid).
 It is clear to see that the plethora of advanced measures of performance cloud discussions of value and production.

 Although there are statistical ways to measure efficiency and production, non-statistical conjecture is still prevalent when discussing the importance of NBA players.
 When the three-point line was added in 1980, the game of basketball shifted emphasis from high percentage two-pointers to three-pointers.
-Players like Stephen Curry and Damian Lillard became increasingly valuable for their ability to shoot threes from distances that Jerry West, the NBA’s current logo, might deem as impossible.
+Players like Stephen Curry and Damian Lillard became increasingly valuable for their ability to shoot threes from distances that Jerry West, the NBA’s current logo, might’ve deemed as impossible.
 Furthermore, players come into the league with various physical measurements such as wingspan, vertical jump, and height.
 Players can also have a high basketball IQ and the will to play hard.
 The above are examples of intangibles (NBADraft.com, 2016).
+Intangibles are qualities that players may possess that cannot be taught.
+For example, someone with a long wingspan might make a better defender than someone with a shorter wingspan when they are taught the same techniques.
 Although this might not seem like it contributes to statistical production, a player’s wingspan can mean they can block more shots and a player’s movement without the ball means the draw more attention from defenders.
 These attributes make it even harder to statistically determine if a player is good or not.
 For example, Stephen Curry might be the greatest three-point shooter of all time, but it is his off the ball movement that has defenders struggling to cover him on defense.
 One can look at his impressive career three-point shooting percentage without ever considering the effort he puts in to get open.
 Adding intangibles to the puzzle of what makes a player good further complicates the picture.